 Sponsored by Asahikawa City

 Located in Japan’s snowy northern island, Asahikawa is a hub for Japanese woodworking, furniture production and interior design.
 A uniquely curated showcase of the region’s finest brands, studios and artisans, the Asahikawa Design Center is an interactive testament to why the furniture manufactured here is so well-respected and sought after across Japan and internationally.
-It’s also a peek into why the city has developed this prominent industry; in many ways it is rooted in Ashikawa’s wealth of natural resources.
+It’s also a peek into why the city has developed this prominent industry; in many ways it is rooted in Asahikawa’s wealth of natural resources.

 Asahikawa Oak and Sustainable Artisanship